Can You Tow A 4×4 In Neutral? (Beginners Guide)

 How Do You Tow a Four-Wheel Drive Vehicle?

-Tow A Four-Wheel Drive Vehicle
+Tow a Four-Wheel Drive Vehicle

 You can tow a 4×4 by putting it in a dolly or dragging it using a tow truck.
 However, safely towing your 4WD depends on whether it has an automatic or manual transmission.
 Here is how you go about both.